swt30/thesis/chapters/01-introduction/01-introduction.md

 ![
   Microlensing can be used to find planets.
-  In a microlensing event, a background source star (top left panel) brightens for a short time as its light is focused on us (bottom left panel).
+  In a microlensing event, a background source star (top left) brightens for a short time as its light is focused on us (bottom left).
-  Here, Hubble's Wide Field and Planetary Camera has been used to follow up the observation to resolve the source star.
+  Here, Hubble's Wide Field and Planetary Camera has been used to follow up the observation to resolve the source star (right).
   Planets may be detected around the lensing star if the additional effect of their gravitational field changes the shape of the light curve.
   The effect can be relatively large if the light path happens to cross a *caustic*, a discontinuity or rapid change in the lensing pattern.
   --- *NASA HST/WFPC2*